dustinpfister/blog_posts/_posts/lodash_xor.md

 layout: post
 categories: lodash
 id: 639
-updated: 2020-04-14 10:44:50
+updated: 2022-01-07 15:01:44
-version: 1.5
+version: 1.6
 ---

-In [lodash there is the \_.xor](https://lodash.com/docs/4.17.15#xor) method that can create a new array that is the symmetric difference of the given arrays.
-In other words it will be an array of elements that show up in the arrays that are unique to each array, but not elements that are shared across all the arrays, or in other words elements that are intersections.
+In [lodash there is the \_.xor](https://lodash.com/docs/4.17.15#xor) method that can create a new array that is the [symmetric difference](https://en.wikipedia.org/wiki/Symmetric_difference) of the given arrays.
+In other words it will be an array of elements that show up in the arrays that are unique to each array, but not elements that are shared across all the arrays.
+In other words elements that are intersections for onw or more of the arrays will not be included in the resulting array.

 <!-- more -->